-- 10.2.1 Regardless of other matches within the same grade being abandoned, all points for matches played will be allocated to relevant teams. - 10.2.1.1 HCA Specific: If the majority of games in any grade are abandoned on any day of play, then all play will be deemed abandoned on that day and no team shall be awarded points for the day of play. - 10.2.2 The scorecard for any game must be entered onto PlayHQ by the club which is deemed the 'home team', this includes the entry of abandoned matches. - 10.2.3 If the first day of a two-day game is rained off, when individual games are played and points are allocated as appropriate, outright points can be played for in those games. - 10.2.3.1 HCA Specific: If the first day of a Two-Day game is rained off for the majority of games, then outright points will not be possible for that entire Round of play.
+- 10.2.1 Regardless of other matches within the same grade being abandoned, all points for matches played will be allocated to relevant teams. - 10.2.2 The scorecard for any game must be entered onto PlayHQ by the club which is deemed the 'home team', this includes the entry of abandoned matches. - 10.2.3 If the first day of a two-day game is rained off, when individual games are played and points are allocated as appropriate, outright points can be played for in those games. - 10.2.3.1 HCA Specific: If the first day of a Two-Day game is rained off for the majority of games, then outright points will not be possible for that entire Round of play.